IftekherAhmed/AbabilElementorWidget/README.md

 ## Features

 - **Multiple Custom Widgets:**
-  Includes widgets such as Styled Text, Content Box, and ACF Repeater Accordion for advanced layouts and dynamic content.
+  Includes widgets such as Styled Text, Content Box, ACF Repeater Accordion, Breadcrumb, and Slide Everything for advanced layouts and dynamic content.
 - **Separation of Resources:**
   Each widget has its own CSS and JS for better performance and maintainability.
 - **Modern Design:**